Happy Birthday David Packard: The Man With Manifold Talents

 Died: March 26, 1996

-1. Interestingly, Hewlett-Packard Company got its name through tossing a coin.
-As Hewlett, the other co-founder of HP won the toss it was named Hewlett-Packard.
+5. Hewlett-Packard Company got its name through tossing a coin.
+As Hewlett, the other co-founder of HP, won the toss, it was named Hewlett-Packard.
 The historical domain name “HP.com,” was registered on March 3, 1986, under Packard’s guidance.
 The domain name is one of the earlier ones to get registered.

-6. When President Nixon of USA, approached David Packard to take up the position as United States Deputy Secretary of Defense he readily agreed.
-With this growth in his career, his annual salary was reduced by about a million dollars to $30,000 in 1969.
+7. When President Nixon of the USA approached David Packard to take up the position of United States Deputy Secretary of Defense, he readily agreed.
+However, this career move came with a remarkable sacrifice.
+Despite his substantial success in the business world, Packard’s annual salary was dramatically reduced from about a million dollars to just $30,000 in 1969, reflecting his commitment to public service and national defence.

 10. On November 2, 2015, Hewlett-Packard split its PC and Printers business from the enterprise products and services business, resulting in two publicly traded companies – HP Inc. and Hewlett Packard Enterprise.